Gothenburg Film Festival: Festival program

 Debuts where debutees can be discovered.

 Focus featuring a region or theme in focus for that year.
 In 2012 focus was on Arab film and the Arab Spring.

 Festival Favorites is a selection of the most liked and prized films that have been shown at festivals throughout the world during the past year.

 Five Continents showing films from all categories and unconditionally traveling the globe to find the best films.

 Gala featuring great films, great directors, red carpets and Oscar nominees.

-HBTQ – a collection of various films that all depict untraditional love or non-heterosexual roles.
+HBTQ – a collection of various films that all depict nontraditional love or non-heterosexual roles.

 Nordic Competition focusing on new Nordic feature-films competing for the festival's Nordic Film Prize (100,000 SEK).

 Nordic Light including the best of the Sweden's four Nordic neighboring countries.

 Swedish World Premiers with feature-films and documentaries being shown to general audiences for the first time.

 Swedish Pictures often including circa 100 Swedish short-films.